pudly/schmopera-hugo/content/articles/in-review-solts-canadian-doublebill.md

 ---
-title: "In review: SOLT's Canadian double-bill"
+title: "In review: SOLT&#039;s Canadian double-bill"
 ---

 **Jenna**: On this year's line-up for [Summer Opera Lyric Theatre](http://www.solt.ca/) is a double-bill of Canadian operas, featuring John Beckwith's *Night Blooming Cereus* and Michael Rose's newly commissioned *A Northern Lights Dream*.
 The two one-acts, sung by two casts until **August 5**, are refreshing, alongside a season of standards that also includes Bizet's *Carmen* (until **August 6**) and Mozart's *The Marriage of Figaro* (until **August 4**).